DIY Thyme and Green Tea Toner Recipe for Clear Skin

 Benefits of Thyme

-One thing that struck me when I was researching different oils was the price of thyme oil.
-I thought it had to be some exotic thyme, couldn’t be the regular old thyme that grows abundantly in Jamaica and used as a seasoning in every dish.
+One thing that struck me when I was researching different oils was the price of thyme essential oil.
+I thought it had to be some exotic thyme, couldn’t be the regular old thyme that grows abundantly in Jamaica and is used as a seasoning in every dish.

 Apparently, thyme boasts antibacterial, antiseptic and antioxidant benefits.
 Regular external application of this herb helps in fading the face spots, scars and blemishes.
 I’ve also read that it can be used to treat scars from surgical marks, accidental injuries, measles, pox and acne.
 I have a few pox scars left over on my face so I’m about to test all this out as thyme is always in my fridge so….why not?
 It’s like a free toner.